se-edu/learningresources/contents/ios/IntroToIos.md

 #### Higher quality apps

 Publishing an app to the Apple App Store is by no means a simple task.
-The App Store will test your app for every possible bug and validation errors before they will proceed to publish on the store.
+First and foremost, there is an annual fee that you have to pay as a developer in order to [have your app published on the App Store](https://developer.apple.com/ios/submit/).
+Upon submission, the App Store will then test your app for every possible bug and validation errors before they will proceed to publish on the store.
 This is drastically different from the Android Play Store where approval process is not as stringent.

 This also means that apps on the App Store are of higher quality in general.
 As iOS developers, we will be required to pay more attention to our application development process to make sure that everything is working and tested well before attempting to publish it up to the App Store.